A Maryland Crab Cake Recipe made with jumbo lump blue crab meat, Old Bay seasoning, and a secret ingredient! They are a true Maryland staple.

 If you love Maryland flavors as much as I do, you’ll want to try these Old Bay Wings next!

-Best Maryland Crab Cake Recipe
+The Best Maryland Crab Cakes

 Growing up in Maryland, I spent a lot of time at the beach, loving the feeling of the sand and water on my feet, the smell of fresh seafood, picking crabs, and of course, eating crab cakes!